ahamedama/chat-for-everyone/README.md

 # chat-for-everyone
+An Ultimate chat app for the future generation.
 This is in beta stage of chat application.
-Feel free to contribute for this repo
+Feel free to contribute to this repo through developement branch